kruug/Draconine/README.md

  - 2016-02-08: Fixed encoding error.
 Strings are now UTF32 to allow for full range of characters from API.
  - 2016-04-13: v2.2.6 Added alert button functionality to "Currently" option to be the same as the 3-day forecast window.
  - 2016-11-02: v2.3.0 Rebuilt program using WPF instead of WinForms.
 Added day notations to 3-day forecast window.
 Updated logo and links for source due to name change.
+ - 2024-07-11: v2.3.1 Changed source to Pirate Weather.
+This API provides an API compatible to what Dark Sky had offered before being acquired by Apple.

 ## Future/To-Do